drericstrong/tinsul/README.md

 > start_month = 1

-> co, co2 = tinsul_sim(temps, start_month)
+> df = tinsul_sim(temps, start_month)

-The output of the tinsul_sim function will be a tuple containing the carbon monoxide and carbon dioxide accumulation per week (co, co2 above).
+The output of the tinsul_sim function will be a DataFrame containing the condition indicators for paper insulation failure (CO, CO2, Furan, Furfural, Water Content).
 The size of the array can be used to infer the failure time, in weeks.

 ## Technical Basis
 ![Overview](/images/TransformerSimulationOverview.png)